nicolas931010/rcn_reading/2023_readings.md

 **Rationale:** As always, a central goal of the RCN-ECS is to synthesize and integrate ideas about evolution in changing seas.
 Therefore the final week is for groups to gather together and synthesize previous discussions.

+> this part needs to be updated with this year's activity